 Take Viewers Behind the Scenes

-Give viewers a virtual VIP pass, taking them backstage for a behind-the-scenes look.
-Your audience will enjoy experiencing a unique part of the event that few others—even ticketholders—get the chance to see.
+Pique your audience’s curiosity with a virtual VIP pass that takes them backstage for a behind-the-scenes look.
+This kind of video content is highly engaging because it has an off-the-cuff, anything-could-happen feeling and gives the audience the sense that they’re seeing the real face of the brand.
+Your audience will enjoy experiencing a unique part of your event that few others—even ticketholders—get the chance to see.

 Leverage Interactive Technology